 - Best Moderately Priced Hotel: So you don't have a bottomless expense account?
 We've got a couple of wonderful values for you.
 Consider the Hotel Columbia, one of the newest properties in the neighborhoods surrounding Stazione Termini; everything is well-maintained and comfortable.
 We also like La Residenza, with a convenient location near the Villa Borghese and Piazza Barberini.
 Here you'll get a good price on a homey, spacious guest room.

 - Best Location: Everybody knows about the astronomically expensive Hassler, a grand old hotel set right at the top of the Spanish Steps.
-But given its high prices and the fact that it's gotten a bit dowdy, we'll send you instead to the Hotel Scalinata di Spagna, which is across the street at no. 17 on the same piazza and isn't so breathtakingly pricey.
+It's a wonderful choice, as is the Hotel Scalinata di Spagna, which is across the street at no. 17 on the same piazza (and often is more affordable).
 This intimate, upscale inn has a roof garden with a sweeping view of the dome of St. Peter's across the Tiber.
 When you step out your door, the heart of Rome, including its best shopping streets, is at your feet.

 - Best Views: A great place to book a room with a view is the Albergo Del Sole al Pantheon, where you can gaze out at the Pantheon from your bedroom window.